Shadowblaze765/FSUI-Assignment/README.md

   - Verify that API base URLs match

 ## License
 This project is provided for educational purposes.
-Feel free to customize this README with your name, screenshots, or any additional information.